 Most Serious Motorcycle Accidents Are The Other Driver's Fault

 Even though all vehicle accidents can be awful, the most horrifying injuries tend to be associated with motorcycle accidents.
 Motor accidents are the leading cause of death between 6-33 year olds in the United States.
 When it comes to motorcycle accidents, about 3,000 cyclists are killed every year.
-In most situations, those that are not killed are seriously injured, which results in a lifetime of extreme life changes and significant disabilities.
-Statistics show that in most cases these motorcycle accidents are not actually the fault of the motorcyclist but instead of the driver of the car, van, truck, or other vehicle.
+In most situations, those that are not killed, are seriously injured.
+Statistics show that in most cases, these motorcycle accidents are not actually the fault of the motorcyclist, but instead of the driver of the car, van, truck, or other vehicle.
 There are situations where the other driver was simply unable to see the motorcycle; however, according to the law, this does not excuse them from culpability.

 Immediately Following A Motorcycle Accident You Should:

 - Call the police so a formal report can be made.

 - Get personal information from the drivers involved and all witnesses including their names, addresses and phone numbers.
 Remember the police don't always interview every witness.

 - Note all license plate information as well as the year, make and model of the vehicles involved.
 Also get their insurance information.

 - Preserve the scene and evidence by taking pictures of the vehicles, the area, and any visible injury you have.

 - Don't speak with anyone other than law enforcement.
 Statements made to the police are not admissible in Court, but your statements to anyone else at the scene are.

 - Immediately get your injuries treated by medical professionals.